-Starting fertility treatments can feel overwhelming, but stopping can feel impossible.
+Starting fertility treatments can feel overwhelming, but but so can stopping and it is very difficult to know when to stop fertility treatment.
 During my own infertility experience, I participated in a support group where our leader invited us to image our infertility as a raging river.
 We stand on one side, and on the other is our future selves, feeling happy and at peace with life after we have resolved our infertility.
 She told us she did not know exactly how we would get to the other side, but only that we all would, and that in ten years none of us would feel the way we felt now.
 My daughter is now ten years old, and everyone from our group is indeed on the other side of the river.
 Some of us crossed and became parents via the bridge of IVF, while others found their children through adoption and foster care.
 One woman elected to remain childfree.
 She and her partner focused on work, travel, and building their relationship as a couple while enjoying their nieces and nephews.
 None of us are the shaking messes we were when we met.
 Knowing when to stop treatment involves deciding what bridge you are and are not willing to cross, as well as reevaluating what life you can imagine on the other side.

 People invest large amounts of money and emotions